Warehousing: A Historical Lesson in Central Bank Independence

 Warehousing: How It Changed

 The initial warehousing transactions of the early 1960s were not foreign-currency swaps, as outlined above, and they lacked the loan-like quality of the later transactions.
 They were instead a clever way for the Fed, as fiscal agent for the Treasury, to help the ESF avoid losses on its foreign-exchange portfolio.
 In the early 1960s, the Treasury issued securities denominated in foreign currencies and used the proceeds for various types of foreign-exchange operations.
-The outstanding obligations, however, exposed the ESF to losses should a foreign currency on its books depreciate.
+The outstanding obligations, however, exposed the ESF to losses should these foreign currencies appreciate.
 (Although exchange rates were fixed at the time, they could fluctuate within 1 percent of their central parities.)
-The ESF could have covered its exposure by immediately buying and holding foreign currencies until the securities matured, but this would have drained its limited dollar assets.
+The ESF could have covered its exposure by immediately buying and holding the foreign currencies until the securities matured, but this would have drained its limited dollar assets and often would have proven counterproductive given market conditions.
 To help out, the FOMC specifically authorized the Foreign Exchange Desk at the New York Fed to purchase outright any foreign currency in which the Treasury had debt and to sell that currency forward to the ESF.
+The Desk typically bought the currency off market, that is, directly from foreign central banks, or in the market when the dollar fortuitously strengthened.
 Essentially then, the Fed financed the cover.
 The FOMC undertook a separate and explicit authorization, despite Hackley’s open-market definition, because the transactions were not, strictly speaking, foreign-exchange-market transactions.
 The forward sales gave the ESF ready access to the foreign currency at a fixed price when it needed to repay its obligations.
 In using a forward sale, the Fed effectively was “warehousing foreign currencies” until the time the Treasury needed them (FOMC Historical Minutes, November 12, 1963, 7).

 In November 1967, as part of an international aid package to Britain, the United States agreed to buy $500 million worth of British pounds, whose value was guaranteed in gold.
 Although riskless, the large purchase would deplete the ESF’s dollar funds.
 To help finance any acquisition of pounds, the Fed agreed to warehouse up to $150 million equivalent of foreign currencies from the Treasury on a swap basis.
 The traditional warehousing operation was born, but the Treasury did not draw on the facility until June 1968.
 Because the Treasury did not have outstanding obligations in British pounds, the FOMC obligingly dropped the provision in the authorization that restricted warehousing to foreign currencies in which the ESF was indebted.
 They were now relying solely on Hackley’s definition of open market; the Treasury was part of the secondary market for foreign exchange.